 - Semester 3

-- Individual Project In Advanced Mechanical Engineering (EG59M9) - Credits: 60
+- Individual Project In Advanced Mechanical Engineering (EG59M9) - 60 Credit Points

 The dissertation is an independent piece of work on advanced mechanical engineering topics.
 The students are encouraged to focus their dissertation on a problem confronting industry, and demonstrate how the design and operational fundamentals they have learned during the taught programme can be put into practice to provide solutions towards addressing the problem.
 The dissertation should contain a degree of original work and demonstrate in-depth knowledge and application of concepts acquired throughout the MSc programme.

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.

 Why Study Advanced Mechanical Engineering?

 - Improve employability for a variety of different industrial sectors such as Aerospace, Marine, Defences, Transport Systems and Vehicles.